-- A maximum speed limit of 5 knots applies to the whole lake. - Lake levels can vary, beware of underwater hazards. - If the lake level is low, beware the steep drop off at the end of the boatramp. - Areas prohibited for navigation- within 200 m radius of the dam wall.
+- A 5-knot speed limit applies to the whole lake. - Lake levels can vary, beware of underwater hazards. - If the lake level is low, beware the steep drop off at the end of the boatramp. - Areas prohibited for navigation within 200 m radius of the dam wall. - The boat ramp is closed when the lake level is greater than -10 m below full supply level.
+Lake levels are available at www.tasmanianirrigation.com.au/dam-levels

-There are two boat launching areas at Brushy Lagoon, one on the eastern shore and at the dam wall.
+At Brushy Lagoon there are two boat launching areas, one on the eastern shore and another at the dam wall.

-Four Springs Lake is a shallow and sheltered water ideal for small boats.
-Use the designated launching area only.
+Four Springs Lake is a shallow and sheltered water ideal for small boats, use the designated boat ramp only.
+A kayak launch area is provided at the southern end of the car park.

-• A maximum speed limit of 5 knots applies to the whole lake.
+• A 5-knot speed limit applies to the whole lake.